 Veterans of Foreign Wars

-Cloud-based architecture, security, and services; SIEM; cloud implemented financial management and highly sensitive data processing architectures; cluster computing; distributed storage systems; “Big Data” processing, utilization, visualization and monitoring; artificial intelligence and machine learning; boundlessness multiple platform MFA systems; IOT; user experience and customer retention/acquisition; general software applications and systems; mobile applications and infrastructure; business methods; platform/software as a service systems; microprocessor architecture and design; traditional and low power circuit design and fabrication; solid-state memory system design; wafer scale design and fabrication; IC packaging; computing system architecture; LASER and optical devices and infrared LASER sighting systems; peripheral devices and drivers; video compression; refrigeration/heat dissipation technology; mechanical devices; and medical devices.
+Artificial Intelligence (AI) and Machine Learning (ML); Cloud-based architecture, security, and services; SIEM; cloud implemented financial management and highly sensitive data processing architectures; cluster computing; distributed storage systems; “Big Data” processing, utilization, visualization and monitoring; boundlessness multiple platform MFA systems; IOT; user experience and customer retention/acquisition; general software applications and systems; mobile applications and infrastructure; business methods; platform/software as a service systems; microprocessor architecture and design; traditional and low power circuit design and fabrication; solid-state memory system design; wafer scale design and fabrication; IC packaging; computing system architecture; LASER and optical devices and infrared LASER sighting systems; peripheral devices and drivers; video compression; refrigeration/heat dissipation technology; mechanical devices; and medical devices.